Avenue of the Giants: Route description

+Route 254 is defined in section 554 of the California Streets and Highways Code, and that the highway "is the Avenue of the Giants, comprising a portion of the former Redwood Highway through and connecting a number of state park units, from Route 101 near the Sylvandale interchange to Route 101 south of Stafford.

 The Avenue's southern terminus is at US 101 near Phillipsville, north of Garberville.
 Its northern terminus is at US 101 near Stafford, 15 mi south of Fortuna.
 The road parallels the scenic Eel River, and connects the small towns Phillipsville, Miranda, Myers Flat, Weott, Englewood, Redcrest and Pepperwood.
 The two-lane road has a number of parking areas, campgrounds, picnic sites, and attractions for visitors.
 The nearby river provides many swimming locations, such as those at the Rockefeller Forest redwood grove.

 The route contains the site of the annual "Avenue of the Giants Marathon".

 SR 254 is not part of the National Highway System, a network of highways that are considered essential to the country's economy, defense, and mobility by the Federal Highway Administration.
 SR 254 is eligible to be included in the State Scenic Highway System, but it is not officially designated as a scenic highway by the California Department of Transportation.